Rui1210/Data534_Project/README.md

 ### carbon_generation()
-Authod: Yahan Cong

-This function retrieves data on carbon generation mix from the specified date range using the Carbon Intensity API.
+This function retrieves data on carbon emissions caused by the UK's power generation system from the specified date range using the Carbon Intensity API.
 Return a dataframe containing information about the carbon generation mix.

 ```r